tadasgrinevic/SOAPApp/README.md

 # SOAP App
-Simple example of how to use SOAP
+Simple example of how to use SOAP.

 - Establishing SOAP client
 - Calling SOAP's method